iocage/iocage_legacy/doc/source/destroy.rst

         Destroying: acfb86bf-0001-11e4-a88a-3c970ea3222f

 Please note the capital "**Y**" - issuing a lowercase "y" will do nothing.
 This is to prevent accidental deletion.

+Always double check the jail UUID before destroying any jails!